belatedbanana/sydney-flowers-express2/README.md

 ---

-*Sydney Flowers Express — Fast, fresh, and fabulous flowers for every
+Sydney Flowers Express — Fast, fresh, and fabulous flowers for everyone